zallaricardo/to-do-pfc/README.md

 about
 ================================================================================

+--> Disclaimer: this application is a edited version of the official version, which was developed by IBM and can be found in https://github.com/IBM-Bluemix/todo-apps <--

 The ToDo sample apps are meant to be simple demos of how you can take advantage of Bluemix and a database service.
 In addition it shows how to take advantage of both the [built-in](https://www.ng.bluemix.net/docs/starters/rt_landing.html) and [community buildpacks](https://github.com/cloudfoundry-community/cf-docs-contrib/wiki/Buildpacks)